 '''

-CORE_IMAGE_EXTRA_INSTALL += "chromium"
+CORE_IMAGE_EXTRA_INSTALL += "chromium libexif"

+'''

-Add the commercial white list into local.conf.
+• Add the commercial white list into local.conf.

+'''

 LICENSE FLAGS WHITELIST="commercial"

 '''

-This allows proprietary code to be built into your image.
+This allows proprietary code to be included into your image.
+In fact, this allows a bunch of recipes flagged as "commercial" to be built and included in the final image.
+It is a huge set of commercial licensed packages, with different licenses each one.
+Therefore, this allows the build and the installation.
 Additional license obligations will need to be met for these additions.
 Make sure you know what they are and are in compliance.

-5.6.7 Qt5 and WebKit browser
+5.6.7 Qt 5 and QtWebEngine browsers

-Qt5 has both a commercial and an open source license.
+Qt 5 has both a commercial and an open source license.
 When building in Yocto Project the open source license is the default.
 Make sure to understand the differences between these licenses and choose appropriately.
-Once custom Qt5 development has started on the open source license it can't be used with the commercial license.
+Once custom Qt 5 development has started on the open source license it can't be used with the commercial license.
 Work with a legal representative to understand the differences between these licenses.

-There are two Qt5 browsers available.
-Qt5WebKit can be found in /usr/share/qt5/examples/webkitwidgets/browser and WebKit2 can be found in /usr/share/qt5/examples/webkitqml/flickrview.
+There are three Qt 5 browsers available.
+QtWebEngine browsers can be found in /usr/share/qt5/examples/webenginewidgets/browser, /usr/share/qt5/examples/webenginewidgets/fancybrowser and /usr/share/qt5/examples/webengine/quicknanobrowser.

-To run these, after booting up Linux on your device, tell Qt5 which graphics to use but setting the environment variable below.
-See Section "Qt5" in the i.MX Linux User's Guide for the information on the graphics for different graphical backends.
+To run any of these, after booting up Linux OS on your device, tell Qt 5 which graphics to use by setting the environment variable below.
+See Section "Qt 5" in the i.MX Linux[®] User's Guide (IMXLUG) for the information on the graphics for different graphical backends.